-Scenario Model of Y- branch Connector (Part A) Connection Description Connecting Y-branch connectors Models recommended by Huawei Part A can be directly connected to the SUN2000, and part B is not needed. to the SUN2000 Other models To ensure that the terminals of part A match the DC terminals of the SUN2000, part B is needed to connect part A to the SUN2000.
+Scenario Model of Y- branch Connector (Part A) Connection Description connectors by Huawe Models recommended by Huawei Part A can be directly connected to the SUN2000, and part B is not needed.
+Other models To ensure that the terminals of part A match the DC terminals of the SUN2000, part B is needed to connect part A to the SUN2000.
 Use the DC terminals delivered with the SUN2000 to connect part B to the SUN2000.